Sur, Diyarbakır

+Sur is a municipality and district of Diyarbakır Province, Turkey.
+Its area is 1,227 km2, and its population is 100,613 (2022).
+It covers the eastern part of the city of Diyarbakır and the adjacent countryside.
+The historical Diyarbakır Fortress lies in this district, which takes its name from the castle walls (sur).

 Background

-Sur district was founded in Diyarbakır Province in 2008 as the central historic settlement.
+Sur district was created in 2008 from part of the central district (Merkez) of Diyarbakır.
 It is situated at the Tigris bank, on the felsic lava of the shield volcano Karaca Dağ at an elevation of 600 m above mean sea level.
 Many historic buildings and structures in the district are witness of several civilizations and rich cultures, which were hosted in the location in the history.

 The background of Sur goes back to 7500 BC.
 Archaeological excavations showed that world's oldest settlement was located in the region.
 Civilizations ruled here are Hurrians (Bronze Age), Mitanni (c.
 1500 BC–c.
 1300 BC), Hittites (c.
 1600 BC–c.
 1178 BC), Assur (early Bronze Age), Persians (early 10th century BC), Alexander the Great (356 BC – 323 BC), Roman Empire, Byzantine Empire, Marwanids, Ayyubid Empire and Ottoman Empire.

 Politics

-The current Mayor is Feyme Filiz Buluttekin.
+The current mayor is Feyme Filiz Buluttekin.
 As Kaymakan was appointed Abdullah Çiftçi.

+Composition

+There are 100 neighbourhoods in Sur District: